bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 - In your solution, it is essential that you follow best practices and produce clean and professional results.
 - Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 - It is better to submit a challenge that meets MVP than one that attempts too much and does not.

-### Task 4: Stretch Goals

-After finishing your required elements, you can push your work further.
-These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-**IMPORTANT:** Work on stretch goals on a **different branch**.
-You can branch off `<firstName-lastName>` by executing `git checkout -b stretch`.

-- [ ] Deploy the API to Heroku.
-- [ ] Configure the API to support environment variables.
-- [ ] Use middleware for validation of incoming data.

 ## Submission format